blend

 Mesh Size Selection

 Bayonet Galvanised 50mm and 75mm Wire Netting is suitable for supporting building paper or roofing underlay when the wire netting is supported by timber or steel roof or wall framing.
-50mm mesh size must be used where the Wind Zone is very high, or where heavy weight underlay is to be used, e.g. in all non residential roofing systems.
+50mm mesh size must be used where the Wind Zone is very high, or where heavy weight roofing underlay is to be used, e.g. in all non residential roofing systems.

 The 50mm mesh size must be used for buildings not covered by NZS 3604, and is recommended when: